You are brilliant and great things to offer… how do you convert your web visitors?

 Cleverly Relevant CTA and Links

 The next thought is how you sign off from every blog.
 The end of a blog is a crucial moment in the reader’s experience.
-This is where they decide what to next.
+This is where they decide what to do next.
+Help your blog reader become a lead!
 Left without a direction, even with great content, they will probably choose to click away with their question satisfactorily answered.
 This is why businesses have worked so hard to perfect their CTA (Call-To-Action) and more subtle surrounding links when a reader finishes an article.

 Most CTAs (Call to Action) are very simple.
 Something like “For more tips, contact us today!“.
 This gets your contact link in, but it doesn’t generally inspire readers to actually do anything.
 Instead, you want your CTA to be cleverly relevant to the content itself.
 If, for example, the article was about how leash-train a puppy, your CTA might be “Now that your puppy has started learning how to walk on a leash, they’ll be ready for regular to take fun walks every day.
 If you’re ever away from home and need your puppy walked and fed, contact our dog walking team and we’ll be happy to jump in!“